Memories of My Grandparents Making Sauerkraut in Antique Ceramic Crocks

 Memories of my parents and grandparents making sauerkraut in my grandparent's basement each year in those large old ceramic crocks is embedded into my mind from my childhood days.

+I can almost smell that freshly fermenting sauerkraut now as I am writing this numerous decades after the fact!
+There is nothing quite like that smell which early on I grew to love.
 Oh...and that wonderful fresh and crunchy sauerkraut taste when it is still raw...all I can say is that there is nothing quite like it for flavor.

 If you have only tasted jarred or canned sauerkraut you have missed out on a unique flavor profile of cabbage when it is in this state of fermentation.

 As a hobby my grandfather loved gardening.
 He not only grew beautiful flowers, trees and tended his yard with loving care but he always had a massive garden.
 In fact he had several gardens!

 We grew up from my grandparents with a path between our houses in the field.
 Later they sold the big house and purchased one next door to us.
 It is in that house that I vividly remember the sauerkraut making days!

 After harvesting his cabbages in the fall of the year, my parents would help my grandparents clean and shred the cabbages and put them into some large crocks that they utilized each year for making sauerkraut.

 As a child I was not privy to the actual ingredients nor the method as they often did this chore after my parents had my brothers and me tucked safely into our beds at night.
 Oh but I remember the great smells emanating from my grandparent's basement each year as this cabbage slowly turned into sauerkraut.

 We often got to sample the sauerkraut out of a crock as it was progressing in the fermentation process to determine when it was just right.

 It could be kept that way for quite some time as the basements were cool but at some point the sauerkraut was then canned where it could safely be kept for a much longer period of time.